 How Much Desk Space Do You Have?

 Similar to the above question is “Can I fit a subwoofer in the room or under the desk?”
 I sure hope you can because it really enhances the quality of sound.
-A subwoofer, even a small one, takes away responsibilities from the main speakers to free them up for the higher frequencies they are truly designed to reproduce.
-The trouble with a subwoofer is two-fold, however: 1) Can you place it in the room or under the desk, and 2) Will it disturb your co-workers if you actually use it?
-For the second issue, volume control can typically solve any issues there and the sub, even if not cranked, can even out the sound and result in a better listening experience.
-On the first issue, placing the sub underneath the desk will certain be the best way to conceal it, but it may not be the best location for sound quality.
-If your desk is against the wall you may find that you can easily extend the cabling to locate the subwoofer towards a corner of the room or anywhere else it produces a more consistent sound across its entire frequency range.
+A subwoofer, even a small one, takes away responsibilities from the main speakers to free them up for the higher frequencies.
+The trouble with a subwoofer is two-fold, however: 1) Can you place it in the room or under the desk?
+And 2) Will it disturb your co-workers if you actually use it?
+For the second issue, volume control can typically solve any problems.
+The sub, even if not cranked, can even out the sound and result in a better listening experience for everyone.
+On the first issue, placing the sub underneath the desk will certainly be the best way to conceal it, but it may not be the best location for sound.
+If your desk is against the wall you may find that you can easily extend the cabling to locate the subwoofer elsewhere.
+Maybe towards a corner of the room or anywhere else it produces a more consistent sound across its entire frequency range.

 Do You Need a Ton of Inputs or Control?

 Most people who need a good pair of computer speakers only need a single input for their laptop or desktop computer.
 There are cases where you might want to multi-purpose your system or simply be able to slap up an iPod or other MP3 player from time to time.
 An Aux input will be needed in order for this to be (easily) possible.
 Another frequent need is for a pair of headphones to be connected conveniently and quickly when needed.
 I’ve seen lots of systems that lack a headphone jack on one of the speakers.
 This means you cannot easily connect and use headphones without having to access another output on your computer or disconnect your speakers.
 If you think this might be a need then ensure there is a headphone jack on any speakers you consider.